Richard Meinertzhagen: Diaries

+Extracts from his Army Diary 1899-1926 can be read in the anthology "A War in Words".
+Meinertzhagen does not record any involvement in the actual Battle of Tanga, but does state that he missed easy shots at a German.
+The extracts continue by describing his mission under a flag of truce to the German hospital,which the British had inadvertently shelled once.
+Meinertzhagen took with him bandages and chloroform for the British patients.
+The anthology continues with interspersing Meinertzhagen's account with the diary entries of the German doctor Meinertzhagen met (Dr Ludwig Deppe).
+Both men's account state that they talked freely about the war.

+In 1973 Middle East Diary was published in Hebrew, translated by Aharon Amir.

 However, his Middle East Diary contains entries that are in all probability fictional, including those on T. E. Lawrence and a bit of absurd slapstick concerning Adolf Hitler.
 In October 1934, Meinertzhagen claimed to have mocked Hitler in response to being "baffled when Hitler raised his arm in the Nazi salute and said, 'Heil Hitler.'
 After a moment's thought, Meinertzhagen says he raised his own arm in an identical salute and proclaimed, 'Heil Meinertzhagen'."
 He claimed to have carried a loaded pistol in his coat pocket at a meeting with Hitler and Ribbentrop in July 1939 and was "seriously troubled" about not shooting when he had the chance, adding "...
 [I]f this war breaks out, as I feel sure it will, then I shall feel very much to blame for not killing these two."

 Authors Lockman and Garfield show that Meinertzhagen later falsified his entries.
 The original diaries are kept at Rhodes House (the Bodleian Library), Oxford, and contain differences in the paper used for certain entries as well as in the typewriter ribbon used, and oddities exist in the page numbering.